 - Campbell reviews are usually international in scope.

-- A protocol (project plan) for the review is developed in advance and undergoes peer review.
+- A protocol (project plan) for the review is developed in advance and also undergoes peer review.

-- Study inclusion and coding decisions are accomplished by at least two reviewers who work independently and compare results.
+- Study inclusion and coding decisions are carried out by at least two reviewers who work independently and compare results.

 - Campbell reviews undergo peer review and editorial review.